Trump Administration Rescinds Obama Rule On Transgender Students' Bathroom Use

 State legislatures in New Hampshire, Colorado and Texas, among other states, have also considered bills that would restrict access to restrooms for transgender people.

-On March 28, the Supreme Court is scheduled to hear oral arguments in the Grimm case.
+On March 28, the Supreme Court is scheduled to hear oral arguments in Grimm's case.
 As NPR's Nina Totenberg has reported:

 "Gavin Grimm, a 17-year-old senior in Gloucester County ... came out as transgender when he was a freshman in high school.
 The school principal allowed him to use the boys' bathroom, until some parents complained, and the school board adopted a policy that required students to use the bathroom that corresponds with their biological sex, or a separate single-stall restroom office."